 Research Interests

-- Cybersecurity and Systems Security: AI/ML security and robustness, adversarial machine learning, malware analysis and detection, software security analysis, network security, digital forensics, threat intelligence, cyber threat hunting, continuous authentication, secure mobile and IoT systems, binary analysis, and vulnerability detection.
+- Cybersecurity and Systems Security: AI/ML security and robustness, adversarial machine learning, malware analysis and detection, software security analysis, network security, digital forensics, threat intelligence, cyber threat hunting, continuous authentication, secure mobile and IoT platforms, binary analysis, and vulnerability detection.

 Education

-M.S. and Ph.D. in Computer Engineering, August 2012
+M.S. and Ph.D. in Computer Engineering

 Dissertation: Trustworthy Wireless Sensor Networks Through Software-Based Attestation